ANZSBT offers a number of funding opportunities for its members.ANZSBT offers a number of funding opportunities for its members.

 • Transfusion in rural and remote settings;

-• Transfusion in the fetal, neonatal and paediatric settings;
+• Transfusion in the foetal, neonatal and paediatric settings;

 • Transfusion in indigenous populations or minority groups of Australia or New Zealand